ppoliani/cryptosis/guides/PortfolioValueStream.md

 }
 ```

 The value of each crypto indicates the quantity of the corresponding asset.
-There is conversion to the currently selected fiat currency at this point.
 So, in the example above, we have 3520 ADA tokens and not £3520 worth of ADA tokens.

 ii. `exposure`: it is the result of the `calculatePortfolioExposure` function which takes two parameters.